MMU-TDMLab/SimpleTICO19/README.md

 ## Citation

-If you use Simple TICO-19 in your research, please cite:
+If you use Simple TICO-19 in your research, please cite our LREC 2022 paper:

 > Matthew Shardlow and Fernando Alva-Manchego.
 2022.
 [Simple TICO-19: A Dataset for Joint Translation and Simplification of COVID-19 Texts](http://www.lrec-conf.org/proceedings/lrec2022/pdf/2022.lrec-1.331.pdf).
 In *Proceedings of the 13th Language Resources and Evaluation Conference*, pages 3093-3102, Marseille, France.
 European Language Resources Association.